 - (a) Emission Limits: None. - (b) Operational Limits: None. - (c) Monitoring: None. - (d) Recordkeeping: Manual records shall be maintained for all helicopters.
 Records shall be maintained at a readily accessible location for a period of two years, and the District shall be notified of such location.
 The format of the manual records shall be as follows: - (i) Helicopter description, including the type, size, name, and home base. - (ii) Make, model and horsepower of engine. - (iii) Date, flight time, and segment description of each flight. - (e) Reporting: On a semi-annual basis, a report detailing the previous six-month's activities shall be provided to the District.
 The report must list all data required by the Compliance Verification Reports condition of this permit.
-The following shall be included in the report:

-- (i) Helicopter model. - (ii) Frequency and description of flight segment. - (iii) Total NO_x and ROC emissions for each segment type, as well as total emissions for the reporting period.
+The following shall be included in the report: - (i) Helicopter model. - (ii) Frequency and description of flight segment. - (iii) Total NO_x and ROC emissions for each segment type, as well as total emissions for the reporting period.
 Helicopter emissions shall be calculated by multiplying the total number of each segment by the standard emissions per segment presented in Attachment 10.4 or other more representative emission factors.
-[Re: PTO 9103 40 CFR 70.6] - C.10 Standby/Emergency Diesel IC Engines.
-The following equipment are included in this emissions unit category:
+[Re: PTO 9103 40 CFR 70.6] - C.5 Offsets and Clean Air Plan Consistency.
+FM O&G shall comply with the procedures and requirements specified in Section 7.3 (Offset Requirements).
+Emission Reduction Credits (ERCs) sufficient to offset the annual emissions specified in Tables 7.3-1 and 7.3-2 shall be in place for the life of the project.